An online teaching portfolio is an incredibly valuable tool for any teacher to showcase their accomplishments.

 - A few genuine examples of planning materials are essential. because they give a concrete sample to a future employer of your organizational skills and an overview of your subject knowledge.
 They may also be useful for other teachers.

-Your digital portfolio needs to have certain features to give easy access to your information:
+Digital teaching portfolios need to have certain features to give easy access to your information:

 - The contact page or contact information should be prominently placed and easy to find.

-- Feedback from peers, parents, and students usually comes in the form of testimonials.
+- Feedback from peers, parents and students usually comes in the form of testimonials.

-- The instructional technology page tells the visitor about your theory and practice of development and design, along with the management, utilization and evaluation of the resources and processes you use for teaching.
+- The instructional technology page tells the visitor about your theory and practice of development and design, along with the management, utilization, and evaluation of the resources and processes you use for teaching.

 - The page on extracurricular activities speaks for itself; this is where you may add your golf score or passion for skiing.